First Home Super Saver Scheme

 Are previous Super contributions eligible?

-Previous contributions may be eligible, but they must be additional contributions (i.e. not employer/spousal contributions).
+Previous contributions are eligible, but they must be additional contributions after 2017 (i.e. not employer/spousal contributions).

 How do I apply for the First Home Super Saver Scheme?